kevoreilly/CAPEv2/docs/book/src/usage/performance.rst

 Processing
 ==========

-Processing are the three steps after the malware executed in a VM.
+"Processing" consists of three steps after the malware is executed in a VM.
 Those are

 * processing of raw data
 * signature matching
 * reporting

 Processing can take up to 30 minutes if the original raw log is large.
 This is caused by many API calls in that log.
-Several steps will iterate through that API list which causes a slow down.
+Several steps will iterate through that API list which causes a slowdown.
 There are several ways to mitigate the impact:

 Evented signatures
 ------------------

-Evented signatures have a common loop through the api calls.
-Use them wherever possible and either switch of the old-style signatures with their own api-call loop or convert them to event based signatures
+Evented signatures have a common loop through the API calls.
+Use them wherever possible and either switch the old-style signatures with their api-call loop or convert them to event based signatures

 Reporting
 ---------